diffblue/cbmc/doc/architectural/central-data-structures.md

 }
 ```

-Of the two types listed above, the `parameters` one should be self-documenting,
-(the values of these are later looked up in the symbol table), so we're going to
-focus next on the type `goto_programt`
+The `goto_programt` denoting the `body` of the function will be the subject of
+a more elaborate explanation in the next section.

+The `parameters` subcomponent is a list of identifiers that are to be looked-up
+in the symbol-table for their values.

 ## goto_programt

-A `goto_programt` is a container of GOTO-IR instructions.
+A `goto_programt` is a list of GOTO-IR instructions.
 In pseudocode, it would
 look like `type goto_programt = list<goto_instructiont>`.

-An instruction (`goto_instructiont`) is another product type, describing a GOTO level
+An instruction (`goto_instructiont`) is a triple (an element with three subcomponents),
-instruction with the following 3 component subtypes, again in pseudocode:
+describing a GOTO level instruction with the following 3 component subtypes,
+again in pseudocode:

 ```js
 type goto_instructiont {